To determine the best internet speed for your home, consider the number of smart phones, smart TV’s, tablets and computers you have.

 First, consider your current internet provider.
 If you are satisfied with the service, it’s worthwhile to look into whether or not they cover your new neighborhood.
 If so, you can simply give them a call to transfer your plan to your new home and avoid the process of finding a new provider.
 However, if you are planning on leaving your current provider, be prepared to deal with early termination fees if your contract isn’t expiring around the time of your move.

 You’ll experience termination fees with internet providers that have contract requirements.
 In Nashville, early termination fees generally range from $0-400.
 Before canceling your internet service, read through your contract closely so that you’re fully aware of any termination fees or penalties you may face.

-Most Nashville internet providers have contracts fluctuating around 0-2 years.
-Currently, only AT&T Internet and XFINITY from Comcast offer contract-free plans.
+Most Nashville internet providers have contracts fluctuating around 1-2 years.
+Currently, only XFINITY from Comcast and AT&T Internet offer contract-free plans.
 It’s also worthwhile to read the fine print before committing to a new internet provider so that there are no surprise fees down the line.

 Installation Fees in Nashville